OpenRepeater/scripts/README.md

 * **install_main.sh** - This is main script that you run.
 It contains some variables defined for install, and the main order of functions to be executed.
 It may prompt for some user input.
 It also requires and calls the external function scripts described below.
 * **functions (folder)** - Contains any functions required by the main script.
 Board specific functions also live here.
 	* **functions.sh** - This script contains the all the main functions required by all boards for building an ORP installation.
+	* **functions_ics.sh** - This script contains functions related to the ICS Controller boards.
+	* **functions_motd.sh** - This script contains the functions to installs the message of the day shown upon login.
 	* **functions_rpi.sh** - This script contains functions specific to the Raspberry Pi.
 	* **menus.sh** - Specific functions to display menus (using whiptail) to display information and request user input.
-* **utilities (folder)**
-	* **shrink_img.sh** - This is a script that is intended to be run on on a Linux computer with the SD card in a card read to shrink the image for ease of distribution.
-This script has not been fully tested and was written by others.

 #### Prepare your OS:
 These directions will be geared a little more towards the Raspberry Pi and Raspbian, but you should be able to modify them accordingly for other Debian systems.